-In most cases, electing to be an S corporation on the federal level also applies to the states.
+Electing to be an S corporation on the federal level also applies to most states.
 However, a few states require a separate election for S corporation status.
 Furthermore, some states such as New York and Rhode Island assess the tax on the S corporation even though it is a pass-through entity.
 A few jurisdictions, such as Louisiana and the District of Columbia, treat S corporations as C corporations.

 C corporations are separate taxable entities from its owners, so they must file their own state and federal tax returns.
 Many states assess a franchise tax, which is a tax on the right to do business within the state, on C corporations, with a maximum of $800 charged in California.

-Almost all states have an income tax on businesses, with the exception of Nevada and Wyoming.
-There is no state income tax on sole proprietors in Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, or Washington, or Wyoming, including limited liability companies that are disregarded entities (meaning that they have only a single member).
+All states, except Nevada and Wyoming, have an income tax on businesses.
+There is no state income tax on sole proprietors in Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, or Wyoming, including limited liability companies that are disregarded entities (meaning that they have only a single member).

 How the business is taxed, of course, depends on the type of business entity – sole proprietorship, partnership, S corporation, or C corporation.
 Most states use the federal income tax as a starting point in the calculation of their own taxes.
 However, there are differences in rates of depreciation and what is deductible.
 For instance, while state income taxes are deductible on the federal return, they are not deductible on the state income tax return.

 Many states follow the federal rules for depreciation, but many do not.
-Most of these differences are the disallowance of accelerated depreciation, such as bonus depreciation.
+A major difference is the disallowance of accelerated depreciation, such as bonus depreciation.

-If a business has locations in other states, what is called a nexus, which can include locations where there are employees or independent contractors working for the company in other states, such as the affiliates of Amazon.com, then the business will have to file a state return and pay taxes to each of those states.
+If a business has locations in other states, what is called a nexus, which can include locations where there are employees or independent contractors working for the company in other states, such as the affiliates of Amazon.com, then the business must file a state return and pay taxes to each of those states.
 Sole proprietors must fill out a nonresident state income tax return for those other states.
-Generally, income and deductions will have to be apportioned among the various states according to the amount of business or revenue earned in each state.
+Generally, income and deductions must be apportioned among the various states according to the amount of business or revenue earned in each state.
 Apportionment may be based on a sales factor, payroll, or property.
 The tax law in the resident state will generally give credit for taxes paid to the nonresident states.
-Treatment of income and deductions can differ in different states, which can greatly increase the complexity of returns.
-Therefore business owners should probably consult a tax professional in those situations.
+Treatment of income and deductions can differ in different states, greatly increasing the complexity of returns.
+Therefore, consulting a tax professional may be desirable.

-Although the credit for paying taxes in other states is generally applied to the home state tax return, in some cases, the credit may have to be taken on the nonresident tax return, depending on the state.
+Although the credit for paying taxes in other states usually applies to the home state tax return, the credit may have to be taken on the nonresident tax return, depending on the state.